divyamrastogi/smart-binge/content/posts/2015-17-05--world-hypertension-day/index.md

 category: "Tips"
 cover: FB_IMG_1553833428634.jpg
 author: Anupreksha Rastogi
-description: What to eat if you have hypertension
+description: What to eat if you have hypertension - consult a dietician.
 ---

 ### Dietary Tips